 One of the required information that is extracted and included in the output files of the Argentina Tax Reporting report are the import dispatch documents that you create for imported goods in FB01 or FB60 transactions.

 To make sure you report the correct information in the correct way so that you are compliant with AFIP requirements about import dispatch documents, it’s important that you have your system correctly configured for the data extraction.

 To help you on this, we have created the knowledge base article (KBA) 2763445 – Import Dispatch Documents for Argentina.
 There you find the best practices for creating import dispatch documents in FB01 or FB60 transactions.

-For blindsided people to see: The picture shows a screenshot of the SAP system in FB60 transaction.
+For visually impaired readers: The picture shows a screenshot of the SAP system in FB60 transaction.

 We hope this KBA is useful for you!